lathulotus/lathulotus/README.md

 - **Version Control**: Jupyter Notebooks, SciNet

 ## Reach Me
-I'm always open to connecting with fellow students, bioinformaticians, and anyone who'd love to chat about computational biology!
+I'm always open to connecting with anyone who'd love to chat about forensics, genetics, or computational biology!
 The best ways to reach me are through:
 - LinkedIn: [My Profile](https://www.linkedin.com/in/lathursha-kalaranjan/)

 <!---